-The Master of Science programme IDE (120 EC) offers four specializations (tracks), Architectural Building Components Design Engineering (ABCDE), Design & Styling (D&S), Management of Product Development (MPD) and Emerging Technology Design (ETD).
-Further more, IDE and ME (Mechanical Engineering) jointly offer the MSc program Industrial Design and Manufacturing (IDM).
-The IDE master programme consists of theory courses and projects (together 75 EC) and a master graduation assignment (45 EC).
+The Master of Science program IDE (120 EC) offers four specializations (tracks), Architectural Building Components Design Engineering (ABCDE), Design & Styling (D&S), Management of Product Development (MPD) and Emerging Technology Design (ETD).
+Furthermore, IDE and ME (Mechanical Engineering) jointly offer the MSc program Industrial Design and Manufacturing (IDM).
+The IDE master program consists of theory courses and projects (together 75 EC) and a master graduation assignment (45 EC).

 Typically, one-third of the courses are compulsory for all IDE students, while about another one-third is compulsory for the students of the particular track.
 The other courses are chosen with regard to the ambitions of the student and the theme of the graduation assignment.

 The co-coordinator of the track approves the student’s program after a careful check of its coherence and depth.
-Thereafter the programme is submitted to the Examination Committee for a final approval.
-After approval the student is admissible to the courses.
+Thereafter the program is submitted to the Examination Committee for a final approval.
+After approval, the student is admissible to the courses.

 The graduation assignment is an individual project with a focus on either design or on research.
 The assignment can be undertaken in one of the university’s laboratories or externally in a company or in a design firm.
 The graduation projects give students the opportunity to demonstrate their abilities in applying their knowledge and skills acquired during the preceding years at a master’s of science level.

-The general requirements for admission to a Master programme are:
+The general requirements for admission to a Master program are:

 -- For applicants whose mother tongue is a language other than English:

-1. Academic IELTS**, overall band score of at least 6.5.
+- Academic IELTS**, an overall band score of at least 6.5.

-2. TOEFL**, internet based (TOEFL-iBT) of at least 90.
+- TOEFL**, Internet-based (TOEFL-iBT) of at least 90.
 Please note that we do not accept “Institutional TOEFL” tests except for the one organized and certified by the Netherlands Education Support Office in Jakarta.

-3. Nationals of the People’s Republic of China please note: A “NESO-certificate” must be sent to the University of Twente as proof of validity of your qualifications.
-In order to obtain the NESO-certificate you will need to take the IELTS test.
+- Nationals of the People’s Republic of China please note: A “NESO-certificate” must be sent to the University of Twente as proof of the validity of your qualifications.
+In order to obtain the NESO-certificate, you will need to take the IELTS test.
 The Netherlands Education Support Office in Beijing does not accept the TOEFL for a NESO-certificate.